pippinbarr/cart263-2019/slides/localstorage/localstorage.md

 ## `localStorage`

 - In JavaScript there is an object called `localStorage` that provides this functionality
-- It is mercifully simple...
+- Luckily, using `localStorage` is mercifully simple...

 ---